wistia/wistia-open-docs/_posts/data-api.md

 &lt;/caption-files&gt;
 </code></pre>

+If there are no captions available, the response will be an empty array in the case of JSON or an empty document in the case of XML.
-If there are no captions available, or if an invalid media-id is used, the response will be an empty 404.
+If an invalid media-id is used, the response will be an empty 404.

 ### Update